fundaciontekniker/dataspace-connector/README.md

 - **Centralized Identities**: a central entity in the role of the Identity Provider issues, holds and manages identities.
 Following this approach, the following standards are supported:
     - **[OpenID Connect](https://auth0.com/docs/authenticate/protocols/openid-connect-protocol)**: built on top of the **OAuth 2.0**, it allows Dataspace Connectors to verify the identity of a target Dataspace Connector and to obtain basic user profile information based on **JSON web tokens (JWTs)**, which can obtained using flows conforming to the OAuth 2.0 specifications.
 - **Decentralized Identities**: a central entity in the role of the Identity Provider issues identities and the Dataspace Connector holds and self-manages them.
 Following this approach, the followig standards  are supported:
-  - **[Decentralized Claims Protocol](https://projects.eclipse.org/projects/technology.dataspace-dcp)**: it is a set of protocols and schemas based on OpenID4VC to issue and present identities based on **[Verifiable Credentials v1.1](https://www.w3.org/TR/vc-data-model/)** and **[Decentralized Identifiers v1.0](https://www.w3.org/TR/did-core/)** W3C Specifications.
+  - **[Decentralized Claims Protocol](https://projects.eclipse.org/projects/technology.dataspace-dcp)**: it is a set of protocols and schemas based on OpenID4VC to issue and present identities based on **[Verifiable Credentials v2.0](https://www.w3.org/TR/vc-data-model-2.0/)** and **[Decentralized Identifiers v1.0](https://www.w3.org/TR/did-core/)** W3C Specifications.

 ## 1.3.
 Data Sovereignty <a name="soverignty"></a>

-The TDC ensures data sovereignty through the implementation of a Policy Engine, which enforces agreed usage policies for specific Datasets.
+The TDC ensures data sovereignty through the implementation of a Policy Engine, which enforces agreed usage policies for specific Datasets during data sharing through the corresponding Data Planes.

 # 2. 📦 Project Structure <a name="project-structure"></a>